-- Restore of a secondary replica fails or aborts with a log gap error (197437)
+- Restore of a secondary replica fails or halts prematurely with a log gap error (197437)

-When you restore an incremental backup of a secondary replica, the operation returns either a failed or an aborted status and the log indicates the log gap error though the database has no log gap.
+When you restore an incremental backup of a secondary replica, the operation returns either a status indicating that the restore operation failed or halted prematurely and the log indicates the log gap error though the database has no log gap.
 The issue does not occur when you restore a primary replica.

 The issue relates to the synchronization of the AlwaysOn nodes, and occurs during the creation of SQL metadata file in the backup workflow, in cases where you back up a secondary AlwaysOn replica.

 The issue results in backups with a corrupted metadata file.
 So, you cannot either perform a log tail recovery or link differential or incremental backups to this backup chain.
 However, there is no data loss.

 Perform a full backup.
 Ensure that the Force incremental backup after full backup option is not selected.